nest/nestml/extras/nestml-release-checklist.md

   - For release notes, write something starting with "\[NESTML 3.1\](https://dx.doi.org/10.5281/zenodo.3697733)" so that the Zenodo publication is linked.
 Look at the previous release note for further inspiration.
   - Download the generated .tar.gz file.

 - Extract the tarball locally and double-check that everything looks OK!
 E.g. no `.git` directory, version numbers.
+Sanity check the filesize.

 - Go back to Zenodo and enter remaining information.
   - Upload the .tar.gz file from GitHub